Closet drama

-A closet drama is a play that is not intended to be performed onstage, but read by a solitary reader or sometimes out loud in a large group.
-The contrast between closet drama and classic "stage" dramas dates back to the late eighteenth century.
-The literary historian Henry A. Beers considers closet drama "a quite legitimate product of literary art."
+A closet drama is a play that is not intended to be performed onstage, but read by a solitary reader.
+The earliest use of the term recorded by the Oxford English Dictionary is in 1813.
+The literary historian Henry A. Beers in 1907 considered closet drama "a quite legitimate product of literary art."

 Definition

-A closet drama (or closet play) is a play created primarily for reading, rather than production.
-Closet dramas are traditionally defined in narrower terms as belonging to a genre of dramatic writing unconcerned with stage technique.
-Stageability is only one aspect of closet drama: historically, playwrights might choose the genre of 'closet' dramatic writing to avoid censorship of their works, for example in the case of political tragedies.
+A closet drama (or closet play) is defined as a play created primarily for reading, rather than production.
+Closet dramas can be defined in narrower terms as belonging to a genre of dramatic writing unconcerned with stage technique.
+However, stageability is only one aspect of such works: historically, playwrights might choose the genre of 'closet' dramatic writing to avoid censorship of works which had political implications.
 Closet drama has also been used as a mode of dramatic writing for those without access to the commercial playhouse, and in this context has become closely associated with early modern women's writing.
-Closet dramas were published in manuscript form, including dramatis personae and elaborate stage directions, allowing readers to imagine the text as if it were being performed.
+Closet dramas were sometimes published (or circulated in manuscript form), to include dramatis personae and elaborate stage directions, allowing readers to imagine the text as if it were being performed.
 This created an "unusually tight fusion between book and reader as it endeavours to stimulate the theatrical imagination."
 The playwrights did not have to worry about the pressure to impress an audience due to their audience being whom they chose.
 Thus, it was considered to be a freeing style of writing.

-Marta Straznicky describes the form as "part of a larger cultural matrix in which closed spaces, selective interpretive communities, and political dissent are aligned."
+The academic Marta Straznicky in 2004 described the form as "part of a larger cultural matrix in which closed spaces, selective interpretive communities, and political dissent are aligned."
 Print is the crucial factor behind closet dramas: "a play that is not intended for commercial performance can nevertheless cross between private playreading and the public sphere" through this medium.